Carleton B. Joeckel: Midwest years

 Joeckel resigned from the Library in 1927 and returned to the Midwest to become an Associate Professor in the Department of Library Science at the University of Michigan, which then only provided a bachelor's degree in Library Science; he was appointed professor in 1930 when Library Science offered a graduate program as well.
 His strengths were in teaching library administration and book selection.
 Joeckel simultaneously pursued additional studies at the University and received his Master's of Arts in Political Science in 1928.
 While attending the annual meeting of the Michigan Library Association (MLA) in 1929, he proposed the concept of "larger units of library service," an idea then considered "audacious.
 Joeckel served as president of the Michigan Library Association from 1930-1931.

 Joeckel moved to Chicago when he received a Carnegie Fellowship at the age of forty-seven to attend the University of Chicago Graduate Library School (1933–34).
 Upon completion of his fellowship, he received his doctorate and was offered a faculty position in 1935.
 Joeckel's 1935 dissertation entitled, The Government of the American Public Library, examined the public library and its relationship to the government.; it is considered, "a classic in library literature.".
 This seminal work was honored with the ALA's James Terry White Award for "exemplary writing" in 1938.

 Joeckel was dissertation adviser to Eliza Atkins Gleason, the first Black American to earn a doctorate in library science.
 Gleason's dissertation, "The Government and Administration of Public Library Service to Negroes in the South," changed the way librarians thought about public library service.
+He was also an influence on Lowell A. Martin especially on the concepts of extension and regional planning.